 statement function definition.
 A statement that defines a statement function.
-Its form is a name, followed by a list of dummy arguments, followed by an equal sign (=), followed by an arithmetic or logical expression.
+Its form is a name, followed by a list of dummy arguments, followed by an equal sign (=), followed by an arithmetic, logical, or character expression.

 statement function reference.
 A reference in an arithmetic, logical, or character expression to the name of a previously defined statement function.